Less Stress. More Trust. Better Care.

 -

 This course is not suitable for dogs who are dog-reactive in a group setting.
-Reactive dogs are better supported through private sessions, where we can tailor the environment and training plan to reduce stress and maximise learning.
+Reactive dogs are better supported through the Private Cooperative Care Course, where we can tailor the environment and training plan to reduce stress and maximise learning.